elastos/Elastos.Developer.Website/readme.md

 * Discuss major folder or content reworks with other team members on wechat or telegram.
 * **We don't do multi-languages** as maintaining the whole documentation in several languages with limited resources would lead to bad quality.
 This documentation is therefore only written in english.
 A special shortcode must be used by non native english speakers to request help from translators while writting content.
 * Everytime you need something custom that is not provided by markdown or by hugo, you probably need to create a new shortcode that will be reusable by more pages (ex: a different kind of "note box").
+* Building Elastos projects from source code (not for app developers) should remain documented on github projects.
+This documentation only provides setup instructions for app developers.

 # Folders
 * Editable .md files are located in the **content/** folder.<br>